 Again, one of the things that sleep specialists generally recommends is a wake-up time of 6-8 a.m. and a bedtime of 6-8 p.m.
 It’s possible that all of your options revolve around what’s best for your family.
 For example, if your

 How to Incorporate Independent Playtime

 I’m frequently asked how we taught our child to play alone for an hour every day.
 If you’re a busy stay-at-home parent, this can be a great way to get more things accomplished throughout the day while still teaching your child independence.
 I get as much done as I can when my kid is playing alone, and the rest of the day I am able to completely engage him.

-Routines are an excellent method to reduce the amount of time you spend nagging, reminding, and shouting at your child throughout the day.
-Routines may be created by simply repeating a sequence of actions before a meal, exercise, or bedtime.
+Routines are an excellent method to reduce the amount of time you spend nagging, reminding (ego state), and shouting at your child throughout the day.
+Routines could be created by simply repeating a sequence of actions before a meal, exercise, or bedtime.
 Toddlers (and kids of all ages, for that matter) learn what is expected of them, and routines also provide toddlers a sense of control over their daily lives.

 Routines, you’d think, would make people feel less in control.
 This is not the case.
 For toddlers, mastery (knowing how to execute a routine successfully) and knowing what to expect provide a sense of control (understanding they do the same thing each day).

 Here are a few ideas for incorporating routines into your life…

 - Pre-meal rituals (wash hands, sit at the table, pray, etc)